MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 2. In the **R Interactive** window at the command prompt, type `install.packages("mrsdeploy")`.
 3. Also in **R Interactive**, type `library(mrsdeploy)` to load the package.

-## About authenticated access to mrsdeploy operations

-Deployment and administration tasks require an authenticated connection.
-Authentication of a user identity is handled via Active Directory.
-Neither R Server, nor the former DeployR server component that is now embedded in R Server, will store or manage user names and passwords.

-For authentication, you can choose from the following approaches, which are valid on all supported platforms:

-- **remoteLogin()** using an on premises Active Directory server on your network.
-- **remoteLoginAAD()** using Azure Active Directory in the cloud.

-For on premises Active Directory, users will need to authenticate via the `/user/login` API, passing a username and password.

-Both Active Directory and Azure Active Directory return an access token.
-This access token is then passed in the request header of every subsequent mrsdeploy request.
-If the user does not provide a valid login, an HTTP 401 status code is returned.

-In general, all mrsdeploy operations are available to authenticated users.
-There is currently no role-based authorization model that specifically allows or denies specific operations.
-Destructive tasks, such as deleting a web service from a remote execution command line, are available only to the user who initially created the service.

-The remote command line allows you to directly interact with an R Server 9.0.1 instance on another machine.
-You can enter 'R' code just as you would in a local R console.
-R code entered at the remote command line executes on the remote server.
-Switching between the local command line and the remote command line is done using these functions: `pause()` and `resume()`.
-To establish a remote session, you must issue a remote login request, which in turn authenticates your user identity on the remote server.

 ## Remote execution functions in a nutshell